How We’re Helping Grizzlies Come Back from the Brink

 Even though federal law prohibits trapping and snaring grizzly bears, lethal traps and snares set for other animals are a serious threat to grizzlies.

-How Earthjustice is protecting bears from trapping: We sued Idaho’s new rules, arguing that recreational wolf trappers were likely to unlawfully kill or harm federally protected bears who are drawn by the same meat baits used to attract wolves.
-The district judge listened to the science and sided with us, barring wolf-trapping and snaring in Idaho’s grizzly bear habitat for the foreseeable future, except for when bears are hibernating in dens for the winter.
+What Earthjustice is doing: We challenged Idaho’s new rules, arguing that recreational wolf trappers were likely to unlawfully kill or harm federally protected bears who are also drawn to their deadly traps.
+The district judge listened to the science and sided with us, barring wolf-trapping and snaring in Idaho’s grizzly bear habitat – except for when bears are hibernating for the winter – for the foreseeable future.
 We are actively defending against Idaho’s attempts to undo this hard-fought victory for grizzly bears and wolves.

 Alison Cagle is a writer at Earthjustice.
 She is based in San Francisco.
 Alison tells the stories of the earth: the systems that govern it, the ripple effects of those systems, and the people who are fighting to change them — to protect our planet and all its inhabitants.